hyperdevs-team/morsa/README.md

 }
 ```

+## Acknowledgements
+The ideas in this library were based on the awesome [Kakao](https://github.com/KakaoCup/Kakao)
+library that we used extensively to do UI Testing with the traditional `View` system in Android.
+Go check them out!

 ## Authors & Collaborators
 * **[Francisco García Sierra](https://github.com/FrangSierra)** - *Initial work, Maintainer*
 * **[Adrián García](https://github.com/adriangl)** - *Maintainer*

-## Acknowledgements
-The ideas in this repository were based in the awesome work of the based on [Kakao](https://github.com/KakaoCup/Kakao)
-library that we used extensively to do UI Testing with the traditional `View` system in Android.
-Go check them out!

 ## License
 This project is licensed under the Apache Software License, Version 2.0.